-Genevera Alleng_allen
+Genevera Allen

 Genevera Allen is an Associate Professor of Statistics, Electrical and Computer Engineering, and Computer Science at Rice University as well as an investigator at the Neurological Research Institute at Baylor College of Medicine.
 Her research interests are in developing statistical tools to help scientists understand big data by using techniques from high-dimensional inference, machine learning and convex optimization.
 Her applied research interests include neuroimaging, neural recordings, and high-throughput genomics.